HuangRunHua/ScanningDataCamera/README.md

 `scanResults` is used to pass the value through views.
 Once the camera scan something, `scanResults` will be updated and then update the `Text` view.
 Now run this project and enjoy yourself 😀.

+## Next Step
+WWDC not only brings Live Text in Camera, but also simplifies how developers can enable Live Text Interactions With Images.
+If you are interested in how to enable Live Text Interactions With Images, please check my new article: [WWDC22: Enabling Live Text Interactions With Images in SwiftUI](https://medium.com/better-programming/enabling-live-text-interactions-with-images-in-swiftui-5dd1d7f1676).
+Please also check [Live Text Interaction demo](https://github.com/HuangRunHua/LiveTextWithImage).